gruntwork-io/terragrunt/docs/_docs/02_features/inputs.md

     TF_VAR_tags='{"Name":"example-app"}' \
     terraform apply

-Note that Terragrunt will respect any `TF_VAR_xxx` variables you’ve manually set in your environment, ensuring that anything in `inputs` will NOT be override anything you’ve already set in your environment.
+Note that Terragrunt will respect any `TF_VAR_xxx` variables you’ve manually set in your environment, ensuring that anything in `inputs` will NOT override anything you’ve already set in your environment.

 ### Variable precedence